 Please call our booking line 0117 927 6362.
 Our booking staff will ask you for your name and address and your GP’s name and address (if you have one) and make an appointment for you.
 Please follow this link for more details.

 What should I do if I’m not sure?

 If you are having difficulty reaching a decision, it is often useful to talk it over with people you can trust and having accurate information can help.

 You may wish to talk to family and friends – or it might be easier to talk to someone who is not so close to you.

-Often it is best to book an appointment to find out how many weeks pregnant you are, get some accurate information about abortion and pregnancy and talk about your options with health professionals.
-Staff at the Bristol Pregnancy Advisory Service hope to be able to help you resolve any conflicting emotions and reach the right decision for you.
+Often it is best to book an appointment to find out how many weeks pregnant you are, get some accurate information about abortion and pregnancy and talk about your option with health professionals.
+Staff at the Bristol Pregnancy Advisory Service is able to help you resolve any conflicting emotions and reach the right decision for you.
 They recognise that this may take some time.
 If you do decide to end the pregnancy you will be given another appointment on a different date for an abortion itself.